telerik/teststudio-docs/docs/features/testing-types/wpf-testing/wpf-test.md

 ---
 title: Configure WPF Test
 page_title: Configure WPF Test (Standalone)
-description: "Configure WPF Test (Standalone) in Test Studio."
+description: "Configure WPF Test (Standalone) in Test Studio.
+Create a APF test in Test Studio"
-previous_url: /getting-started/create-test-standalone/wpf-test
 position: 1
 ---
 # Configure a WPF Test #

-After <a href="/getting-started/create-test-standalone/add-test" target="_blank">adding</a> a WPF test, you need to configure it for the application you intend to record tests against.
+After <a href="/general-information/create-test-standalone/add-test" target="_blank">adding</a> a WPF test, you need to configure it for the application you intend to record tests against.

-![Configure][3]
+![Configure][2]

 ## Configure WPF Test to Record the Specific Application ##